valentinjohn/quantum-dot-designer/instructions/installation_guide.md

 ```bash
 cd my_local_path
 ```
-where you have to replace my_local_path with the path, where you have cloned the repository.
+where you have to replace my_local_path with the path of the cloned repository.

 Install the required dependencies from the `requirements.txt` file: